hpc2n/linux-command-line-101/docs/filesystem.md

 The Linux filesystem directory structure starts with the top root directory, which is shown as <code>/</code>.
 Below this are several other standard directories.
 Of particular interest are <code>usr/bin</code>, <code>home</code>, <code>usr/lib</code>, and <code>usr/lib64</code>.
 A common directory which you will also often find is <code>usr/local/bin</code>.

-The picture on the right shows typical subdirectories under <code>/</code> (note that the command 'tree' does not work at all HPC centres, though it does work on Tetralith - see the page [tree](../tree) under "Extras section for how to install if it is missing).
+The picture on the right shows typical subdirectories under <code>/</code> (note that the command 'tree' does not work at all HPC centers, though it does work on Tetralith - see the page [tree](../tree) under "Extras section for how to install if it is missing).
 Some of the directories have a **symbolic link** to a different name - this is often done to make it quicker to write, but can also be for compatibility reasons since some software have hardcoded paths.

 !!!
 Note